Aadi2001/the-art-of-command-line/README.md

 ### Cygwin tips and tricks

-- Install additional Unix programs with the Cygwin's package manager.
+- Install additional Unix programs with Cygwin's package manager.

 - Use `mintty` as your command-line window.